CompuTec/computec-docs/docs/wms/user-guide/weight-scales/mettler-toledo.md

 ## Choosing a Mode for Weight Scales

-- Go to the 'Communication' option in the menu
+- Go to the "Communication" option in the menu.
-- choose 'COM2'
+- Select "COM2".
-- choose 'Mode'
+- choose "Mode".
-- choose 'Continuous print.'
+- Set the mode to "Continuous print".

 ![Mettler Toledo](./media/mettler-07.webp)

 ## Assigning the Defined Template to the Weight Scales

-- Choose the 'Application' option from the menu.
+- Choose the "Application" option from the menu.
-- choose the 'Straight weighing' option.
+- Select "Straight weighing".
-- choose 'Printout;
+- Choose "Printout".
-- choose 'COM2'
+- Select "COM2".
-- choose 'COM2' again
+- Select "COM2" again.
-- choose a Template name of the Template that was defined in the [first step](#defining-a-template) ('Template 1' in this example)
+- Choose a Template name that was defined in the [first step](#defining-a-template) ('Template 1' in this example)
-- click OK to save the changes.
+- Click "OK" to save the changes.

 ![Mettler Toledo](./media/mettler-08.webp)